Earl of Portland

 Earl of Portland is a title that has been created twice in the Peerage of England, firstly in 1633 and secondly in 1689.
-What proved to be a long co-held title, Duke of Portland, was created in 1716 and became extinct in 1990 upon the death of the ninth Duke, at which point the earldom passed to the most senior agnatic (solely male-line) cousin, namely one of the 6th degree.
+What proved to be a long co-held title, Duke of Portland, was created in 1716 and became extinct in 1990 upon the death of the ninth Duke, at which point the earldom passed to the most senior agnatic cousin, namely one of the 6th degree.

 First creation (1633)

 The title of Earl of Portland was first created for the politician Richard Weston, 1st Baron Weston, in 1633.
 He was Chancellor of the Exchequer from 1621 to 1628 and Lord High Treasurer from 1628 to 1635.
 He had already been created Baron Weston of Nayland in the County of Suffolk in 1628; this title was also in the Peerage of England.
 He was succeeded by his son, the second Earl.
 He served as Joint Lord Lieutenant of Hampshire.
 His son, the third Earl, was killed at the Battle of Lowestoft in 1665.
 He was unmarried and was succeeded by his uncle, the fourth Earl.
 He was childless and on his death in 1688, the titles became extinct.